 National Academy of Sports Medicine Certified Nutrition Coach

-The first we will look at is the Certified Nutrition Coach from the National Academy of Sports Medicine (NASM).
+The second best certification in the fitness industry is the Certified Nutrition Coach from the National Academy of Sports Medicine (NASM).

-It’s incredibly comprehensive and will give you all the information and tools to help clients with various reasons to visit a nutrition coach, be it weight loss, muscle gain or just to ensure they are eating healthily.
+It’s incredibly comprehensive and will give you all the information and tools to help clients with various reasons to visit a nutrition coach, be it weight loss, muscle gain, or to ensure they eat healthily.

 What study materials are provided?